JohnnyLawDGB/DGB-Lottery/README.md

 The second script `DGB_Lottery_From_List.py` will take in a list of dynamically generated private and public keys (In this case [cryptoguru](https://lbc.cryptoguru.org/dio/) and test every single wallet in that page for balance.
 HTTP requests are asynchronous, so consider adding a timeout to not get flagged as spam by the blockchain API.
 (Faster script)

 The script `DGB_Lottery_Single_Page.py` is just for proof or testing lucky numbers.
 It works like the second one, but with a page number of your choice.
 This is useful to check that the script is working as intended, you could for example try page no. `412146261462724578030299224086806743063916127103968361179779786746970751006` and see the script catch a wallet with transactions on it.
+The script `DGB_Lottery_Slot_GUI.py` provides a simple GUI with a slot-machine style animation while new DigiByte addresses are generated.

 # First time run
  - Make sure you have Python 3 or higher installed and setup as OS PATH.